Much of the same wilderness can be explored by day hikes, hence less effort, less gear and more fun.

 I honestly don’t think there is a better way to stretch your legs and get fresh air after spending long hours in flights to get to these remote islands that going on a hike.
 You may get thirsty, hungry, and tired, but once you’re done with the hike and you see the photos, you will know it was all worth it.

-My best recommendation is the Kepler Track which cuts through the Fiordland National Park and ends in the South of the Island.
-It is a great option when outside the Great Walks seasons and the views are spectacular to say the least.
+Though the Milford Track is the most famous Great Walk in New Zealand, my best recommendation is the Kepler Track which cuts through the Fiordland National Park.
+Ending in the South of the Island, it is a great option when outside the Great Walks seasons.
+Plus, the views are spectacular to say the least.

 Unlike many trails, the Kepler Track was opened to offer pleasure rather than necessity.
 It was opened in 1988 to show the best features of Fiordland National Park including cascading waterfalls, moss-draped beech forest, huge mountain ranges, limestone formations, luxuriant river flats, prolific bird life and more.

 The construction of the track makes walking easy as steep areas have stairs; boardwalks cover boggy areas while most streams are bridged.
 Walking this trail, you will see everything that’s beautiful in this far corner of the world.

 Start your hike at Lake Te Anau Control Gates.
 The trail will take you along the southern shores of the lake and through fern forests.
 You will reach Broad Bay after about an hour, where you can have the first rest.
 A long ascent starts after one and a half hours and ends at Luxmore Hut where there is an altitude difference of 883 meters.

 The total distance trekked up to this point is 13.8 kilometres.
 From the Luxmore Hut, you can see the lake down below.
 There are caves nearby that can be explored, but only if you’re experienced and equipped with headlights.